CrusaderX/kubernetes/helm/README.md

 {{- $readiness :=  first (values (pick $vars "readiness")) }}
 ```

-So now you can manipulate this variables as you wish.
-Examples:
+So now he can manipulate this variables as he wish.
+Example:

 ```yaml
 readinessProbe: